agent18/agent18.github.io/_posts/managment-consulting-(2).markdown

 In case I immediately attempt to go to US but then fail at finding a job or I get laid off, then I am not sure what future lies for me in India.
-I could still be able to make somthing work I guess, as I am ultimately looking to gain skill and do direct work.
+I could still be able to make something work I guess, as I am ultimately looking to gain skill and do direct work.
 With the possible support from 80k hrs, once I have the respectable credentials, then maybe there are still possibilities.